New York’s Summer Street Style Is Bringing The Heat

 Pronouns: She/Her

-What I’m wearing: “A Réalization Par dress and my shoes are from Puma.
-My jewelry is from a booth at the Melrose Trading Post.”
+What I’m wearing: “A Réalisation Par dress and my shoes are from Puma.
+My jewellery is from a booth at the Melrose Trading Post.”

 My go-to summer essential: denim shorts.
 “Anything to keep your legs from sweating.”